eivistamos-co-uk/serverless-portfolio/documentation/CI_CD.md

 # CI/CD Pipeline

 - GitHub Actions workflow added in `.github/workflows/deploy.yml`.
+- Secrets stored in GitHub Actions Secrets for security.
 - On each push to `main`:
+  1. Runs lint job to check and validate the CloudFormation infrastructure templates
+  2. Runs package job to:
+    - Create Template bucket if missing.
-  1. Uploads nested stack templates to backend(templates/lambda) bucket.
+    - Upload infrastructure templates and lambda code to bucket.
-  2. Deploys CloudFormation main.yaml stack.
+  3. Runs deploy job to:
+    - Deploy infrastrucutre using the main.yaml file.
+    - Prepare the API URL to be used for the visitor counter.
-  3. Syncs frontend(site) files to S3 site bucket.
+    - Sync site files (HTML/CSS/JS) to S3 bucket.
-- Secrets stored in GitHub Actions Secrets for security.
+    - Invalidate CloudFront cache to show up to date site files.